 October 8, 2017

 Short story again.
-Resist editing work, as I could use a day or two’s “distance” on that.
+Resist editing work, as I could use a day or two’s “distance” on it.

 Then get a start on pears.
 Bring in just four boxes, with plenty still out there.
 They’re not ripening correctly, variously precocious after this hot-and-dry summer.
 Some hard-green, while many lie mushy gold on the ground.

 By being judicious and patient, I can pick all the exactly ready-for-independence pears, which, green, will ripen together in their boxes on garage floor.
 Pears do better when they can mellow in proximity to other pears.
-There’s a pheromone they share as they soften and get complicated – (I think maybe “sweetness” is how the airborne chemical comes to human nostrils).
+There’s a pheromone they share as they soften and get complicated – (I think maybe “sweetness” is how the human nostril accepts the airborne chemical).
 Thus the ripeness gets turned on as a social thing.

 * * * *

 Evap. coolers all shut down and drained and covered.